jasontoups-dfinity/react-playground/memory-bank/progress.md

 - **2025-05-21**: Implemented page width control feature with layout selector in header for responsive design testing
 - **2025-05-21**: Enhanced visual distinction between layout and browser width with ContentContainer component and width indicator
 - **2025-05-21**: Updated README.md with comprehensive project description, features, and usage instructions
+- **2025-05-21**: Enhanced README.md with detailed explanation of the Page Width Control feature for responsive design testing

 ## Next Actions